Project Manager

 -

-allows you to visualize the reports available for the projects.
+The icon allows you to visualize the reports available for the projects. allows you to visualize the reports available for the projects.

 -